rbrooks/VideosNET/README.md

 ## Technologies

-Dot Net is now a pleasure to develop on locally on MacOS, since the advent of Docker and MS open-sourcing .NET.
+Dot Net is a pleasure to develop on locally on MacOS, since the advent of Docker and MS open-sourcing .NET.

 * **C# on ASP.NET Core** - Yup.
 Running on my Mac.
 * **MS SQL Server** - Yup.
 Running on my Mac.